HomeBlog

 • Stand with your feet hip-width apart from each other.

-• You will be balancing on one leg, so if you need support, get a chair or stand by a wall.
+• You will be balancing on one leg, so if you need support, get a chair to hold or stand by a wall.

 • Stand on one foot, bend the other knee back, and pull your heel to your glutes.